mhnamdar/mhnamdar.github.io/index.md

 Check out my public [CV]() to know more about my works (some links are disabled in this public version).
 If you want more information, just send me an [email](mailto:mh.namdar2000@gmail.com).

 ## Research Interests
-Cosmology, Large Scale Structure Formation and Evolution, Dark Energy, Dark Matter, Early Universe, Computational Physics, Simulation, Machine Learning, Data Analysis, Monge-Ampere
+Cosmology, Large Scale Structure Formation and Evolution, Dark Energy, Dark Matter, Early Universe, Computational Physics, Simulation, Machine Learning, Data Analysis, Monge-Ampere, Optimal Transport

 ## Education